-As both a general education requirement and major's course, CHM2046L is designed to introduce you to common laboratory techniques and equipment used in the general chemistry laboratory, to help you gain understanding and proficiency in their use, and help you explore the process of doing experimental chemistry, and to illustrate representative examples of the useful and important concepts you are learning in the CHM2046 lecture.
+CHM2095L is designed to introduce you to common laboratory techniques and equipment used in the general chemistry laboratory, to help you gain understanding and proficiency in their use, and help you explore the process of doing experimental chemistry, and to illustrate representative examples of the useful and important concepts you are learning in the CHM2095 lecture.
 The course serves to teach the scientific method, skills for problem solving, general chemistry knowledge, and a connection to the principles that govern the natural world.